 - Create a support system: Building a solid support system of friends, family, or professionals who understand and accept you for who you are can provide a sense of safety and belonging.
 These relationships can offer comfort, validation, and understanding during difficult times.

 - Foster trust: Love and connection involve vulnerability, which can be challenging for those with C-PTSD or neurodivergence.
-However, by building trust in a safe and nurturing relationship, individuals can learn to let their guard down and open themselves up to love and connection.
+However, by building confidence in a safe and nurturing relationship, individuals can learn to let their guard down and open themselves up to love and connection.

 - Encourage self-worth: Feeling loved and accepted for who you are can boost self-esteem and promote feelings of self-worth.
 This is especially important for those who have experienced trauma or have struggled with accepting their neurodiversity.